-AFL Players’ Association has a specialised in-house mental health and wellbeing team who are supported by our national network of leading mental health clinicians and wellbeing practitioners.
+AFL Players’ Association has a specialised in-house team of mental health and wellbeing experts, who are supported by our national network of leading mental health clinicians and wellbeing practitioners.

 WHAT DO WE DO?

 Our team is committed to investing in mental health and wellbeing science and practice to enhance the lives of current and past players, on and off the field.
 Our services are tailored to meet the needs of our past and present AFL Players, with an emphasis on building good mental health, wellbeing and life performance.